 Jennifer Jones

-Jones has been published in the UCLA Law Review and UC Berkeley Othering & Belonging Institute’s Tech x Belonging series.
-She has been quoted in Reuters, The Guardian, Protocol, the San Francisco Chronicle, SF Standard, and WIRED.
+Jones has been published in UCLA Law Review and UC Berkeley’s Othering & Belonging Institute Tech x Belonging series.
+She has been quoted in Reuters, The Guardian, NBC News, and WIRED, among other publications.

-Jones holds a B.A. in Sociology from UCLA, an MSW with an emphasis in community organizing, planning, and administration from the University of Southern California, and a J.D. from UCLA Law School.
-During law school, she served as an editor of the UCLA Law Review and National Black Law Journal, interned at the Advancement Project, and received the UC Human Rights Fellowship for her work at the Center for Constitutional Rights.
-Prior to law school, she spent six years coordinating care for youth exiting the family regulation system and advocating for equitable local and state education policies in California.
+Jones holds a B.A. in Sociology from UCLA, an MSW with an emphasis in community organizing, planning, and administration from the University of Southern California, and a J.D. from the UCLA School of Law.
+During law school, she served as an editor of the UCLA Law Review and National Black Law Journal and received the UC Human Rights Fellowship for her work at the Center for Constitutional Rights.
+Prior to law school, she coordinated care for youth exiting the family regulation system and advocated for equitable local and state education policies in California.

 Contact